lionel-lbr/my-garmin/README.md

 # Scrap Garmin Connect and take ownership of your data

-Will download the following bio-metric of a given the day and store then in a json file: sleep, weight, heartrate, stress and pulse-ox
+Will download bio-metrics of a given the day and store them in a json file.

+Currently handle: sleep, weight, heart rate, stress and pulse-ox

 ## From shell